|– Av Agency absenteeism > 2.1%||– REACT absenteeism 1%|

 If you believe that you have been the victim of discrimination, you should follow the Employers Grievance Procedure.

-Every member of staff has a responsibility to combat discrimination if they encounter staff who observe or are aware of acts that they believe amount to discrimination directed at others are encouraged to report these to the HR Officer.
+Every member of staff has a responsibility to combat discrimination if they encounter staff who observe or are aware of acts that they believe amount to discrimination directed at others are encouraged to report these to the HR Manager.

 Any grievance or report raised about discrimination will be kept confidential as far as this is practicable, we may ask if you wish your complaint(s) to be put to the alleged discriminator if disciplinary action appears to be appropriate.
 It sometimes may be necessary to disclose the complaint or take action even if this is not in line with your wishes, but we will seek to protect you from victimisation and, if you wish, we will seek to protect your identity.
 You should be aware that disciplinary action may be impossible without your co-operation or if you refuse to allow relevant information to be disclosed.